Andrew Road triple murder: Re-enactment

-Approximately 20 years after the Andrew Road case, it was re-enacted in a Singaporean crime show True Files (which ran for five seasons and a total of 62 episodes).
-The re-enactment was first broadcast as the second episode of the show's second season on 2 September 2003.
-The show is currently viewable via meWATCH since 5 February 2016.
+Approximately 20 years after the Andrew Road case, it was re-enacted on a Singaporean crime show True Files, first broadcast on 2 September 2003.

-In the episode broadcasting the re-enactment, the former lawyers of both Sek Kim Wah and Nyu Kok Meng - Loh Lin Kok (Sek's lawyer) and Leo Fernando (Nyu's lawyer) - were interviewed on-screen.
-Fernando, who appeared on the episode first, stated that he believed there was no common intention between his client and Sek to commit the three murders at Andrew Road despite their plan to rob the Tay family.
-He said that when both the survivors Dawn Tay and the tutor Tang So Ha came to the court to give their accounts, they expressed gratitude to his client (Nyu) for shielding them from Sek's murderous rampage.
-Loh, who appeared later, stated that his client (Sek), throughout the court proceedings, did not show any tinge of remorse at all for his actions.
-He, in his opinion, called his client the "number one killer" in the history of Singapore in respect to all the killings he committed.

-On 12 March 2022, a five-episode crime series titled "Inside Crime Scene" re-enacted the two cases of Sek Kim Wah as its first episode, and the full series were released on meWATCH since the same date the episode was released.
+On 12 March 2022, a five-episode Chinese-language crime series titled Inside Crime Scene re-enacted the two cases of Sek Kim Wah for its first episode.
 The episode covers the cases, as well as the experts' opinion on the mind of Sek, whom they considered as Singapore's first serial killer in legal history.
+The case of Anthony Ler, who hired a 15-year-old youth to kill his wife in 2001, was also covered in the same episode.

 Publication

-The murders at Andrew Road was considered a notable crime that shook Singapore.
-In July 2015, Singapore's national daily newspaper The Straits Times published a e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the Andrew Road triple murder case as one of the top 25 crimes that shocked the nation since its independence in 1965.
-The book was borne out of collaboration between the Singapore Police Force and the newspaper itself.
-The e-book was edited by ST News Associate editor Abdul Hafiz bin Abdul Samad.
-The paperback edition of the book was published and first hit bookshelves in June 2017.
-The paperback edition first entered the ST bestseller list on 8 August 2017, a month after publication.
+In July 2015, Singapore's national daily newspaper The Straits Times published a e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the Andrew Road triple murder case as one of the top 25 crimes that had shocked the nation since its independence in 1965.
+The book was a collaboration between the Singapore Police Force and the newspaper itself.
+The paperback edition of the book was published in June 2017 and first entered the ST bestseller list on 8 August 2017, a month after publication.